Why are your gift baskets not selling? Here’s eight reasons you’re still not making money, reasons you can fix to turn

 Changes include better buying practices, a more-focused state of mind, and steady promotions.
 With that, you’ll notice sales arriving slowly and then at a fast pace if you plant seeds now.

-Here are eight of the biggest shortcomings to change.
+Here are biggest shortcomings for you to change.

 Not going after bigger accounts

 Get out of your comfort zone and start promoting to big budget firms.

 Satisfying everyone except you